DataSentics/dsacademy-adform/README.md

   - Afterwards, someone will do a code review in the pull request.
 You will likely need to modify your code based on the review.
 Maybe you will go through several rounds of review :)
   - When all the review comments are resolved, Github will allow you to do the merge to `main`, but please DO NOT MERGE your branch to `main`!
 It doesn't make sense in our dummy project :) (To prevent this, the repo is set to require two approvals of the PR..)
   - When the project is approved by us, please also delete your (ONLY YOUR) databases and files in Databricks and cloud storage.
+- Info to provided data: it comes from data provider that collect them after visitor of web pages provide consent to collect data about him in form of cookies.
+And as you will see later in data, there are quite a lot of things to be found.
 - There is not code validation - try your best on your own :)
 - We have prepared `src` folder - create there your own folder INSIDE this `src` like `<your_name>` and put everything inside :)